-Anonymous asked: Can you pick the Mount Rushmore of Pet Shop Boys back up?
+Anonymous said: Can you pick the Mount Rushmore of Pet Shop Boys back up?
 You mentioned you'd have to have a longer think about it - and I'd be interested in knowing where to start...

 OK - “where to start” is Discography, the initial singles compilation taking you to 1992 - it presents the singles in order and will give you as good an introduction as you might need.
 The more widely available compilation, Pop Art, has all their singles up to 2005 or so, but quality and consistency tail off dramatically after 1993’s Very.